Japan is the new "comeback kid" thanks to good growth

 Zealand to their large customer and retail base.

-A number of other airlines also provide one-stop connections from
+A number of airlines provide one-stop connections from Japan to

-Japan to New Zealand including Jetstar, Singapore Airlines, China
+New Zealand including Jetstar, Singapore Airlines, China Southern,